-Religious Trauma & Spiritual Abuse Therapy
+Religious Trauma & High-Control Recovery Therapy in Las Vegas

-Therapy for adults healing from religious trauma, spiritual abuse, purity culture, and high-control faith systems.
+Therapy for adults healing from religious trauma, spiritual abuse, purity culture, and high-control faith systems in Las Vegas and online across Nevada, New Jersey, and Colorado.

 You’re the one who cries in the bathroom.